-Extremely safe!
-Despite what you may hear, North Korea is probably one of the safest places on Earth to visit.
-Tourism is very welcomed in North Korea, thus tourists are cherished and well taken care of.
-We have never felt suspicious or threatened at any time.
-In fact, North Korean’s are super friendly and accommodating, if you let them into your world.
+Answer – Despite what you may hear, for most nationalities, North Korea is probably one of the safest places on Earth to visit provided you follow the laws as provided by our documentation and pre-tour briefings.
+Tourism is very welcomed in North Korea.
+North Korean’s are friendly and accommodating, if you let them into your world and avoid insulting their beliefs or ideology.
 Even during tense political moments tourism to the DPRK is never affected.

 It’s also suggested and courteous, to ask locals if you can take their picture.
 Other than these, or whatever else your guides deem unsuitable, snap away!
 Another thing to be aware of is that we usually will not go back to the hotel during the day, if you plan to use your camera a lot you may want to bring your charger with you.

 Answer – No. You must be accompanied by a guide at all times, but this kind of adds to the mysticism of the country.
 Whilst staying in any given hotel feel free to explore around the hotel and to invite your Korean guides for a drink.
 If you see a place outside you’d like to visit you can ask your YPT guide or if you’re travelling as an independent tourist you may ask your Korean guides, but please understand if the answer is no, it can’t be done.

 Answer – Definitely not.
 Travelling to North Korea doesn’t restrict you from any future travel to other countries including South Korea and the US, even if you are travelling to South Korea directly before or after a tour with us to North Korea it is absolutely fine.
 If you have travelled to North Korea however, and wish to visit the United States, you will not be eligible for the ESTA Visa waiver program (providing you would have been otherwise) and will need to apply for a normal visa.